-Autism spectrum disorders (ASD) – also referred to as pervasive developmental disorders (PDD) – are brain-based developmental disabilities that affect a child's ability to communicate, understand language, play and relate to others.
+Autism spectrum disorder (ASD) – is a brain-based developmental disability that affect a child's ability to communicate, understand language, play and relate to others.

 The diagnostic criteria are outlined by the American Psychiatric Association (APA) in its Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM-5).

 ASD affects an estimated one in 59 births (Autism and Developmental Disabilities Monitoring Network).
 This means as many as 1.5 million Americans today are believed to have an autism spectrum disorder.
 Autism is typically diagnosed by three years of age; however, researchers at Kennedy Krieger Institute’s Center for Autism and Related Disorders (CARD) are currently working to detect the signs and symptoms of autism at the earliest age possible.
 By detecting autism at a young age, children can gain earlier access to intervention services.